NiJoao/LegendasTV-Downloader/README.md

 ## Quick HowTo:

 1. Install python (v2.7 recommended) and the modules: BeautifulSoup4, rarfile
+2. Make sure UNRAR is in your PATH and available on console
-2. Open the file 'ltv-downloader.py' with any text editor
+3. Open the file 'ltv-downloader.py' with any text editor
-3. Edit the first configuration lines with your username and password for legendas.tv website
+4. Edit the first configuration lines with your username and password for legendas.tv website
-4. Drag-and-Drop videos or folders on 'ltv-downloader.py'
+5. Drag-and-Drop videos or folders on 'ltv-downloader.py'
-5. Enjoy!
+6. Enjoy!

 ## More details: